jamesgleave/Deep-Docking-NonAutomated/README.md

 Deep docking (DD) is a deep learning-based tool developed to accelerate docking-based virtual screening.
 Using a docking program of choice, one can screen extensive chemical libraries like ZINC15 (containing > 1.3 billion molecules) 50 times faster than typical docking.
 For further details into the processes behind DD, please refer to our paper (https://doi.org/10.1021/acscentsci.0c00229).
 This repository provides all the scripts required to run the DD process, except ligand preparation and molecular docking (which can be done with many licensed and/or free programs).

-This version of DD is non-automated and thus requires users to use their own docking programs and ligand preperation tools.
+This version of DD is non-automated and thus requires users to use their own docking programs and ligand preparation tools.

 If you use DD, please cite: